-- 1.8.6 In the absence of inflation, conventional HC accounting deals with the effect of unexpected relative price movements on asset values by strategic reviews of asset lives and in principle, depreciation profiles (as required under FRS15).
+1.8.6 In the absence of inflation, conventional HC accounting deals with the effect of unexpected relative price movements on asset values by strategic reviews of asset lives and in principle, depreciation profiles (as required under FRS15).
 The relative 'price' of the net value of an old asset does not necessarily move pro rata with the price of a new MEA, for example, if the unexpected price movement leads to a revision of the depreciation profile.

-The change in the net book value is put through the profit and loss account and generally smoothed over remaining asset lives. - 1.8.7 For revaluation losses other than those caused by a clear consumption of economic benefits FRS15 permits recognition in the statement of total recognised gains and losses (STRGL).
-As the regulatory accounts do not include a STRGL all such revaluation losses should be recognised in the profit and loss account.
-Similarly under FRS15 revaluation gains are generally recognised in the STRGL.
+The change in the net book value is put through the profit and loss account and generally smoothed over remaining asset lives.

+- 1.8.7 For revaluation losses other than those caused by a clear consumption of economic benefits FRS15 permits recognition in the statement of total recognised gains and losses (STRGL).
+Revaluation gains are generally recognised in the STRGL.
 In the CC accounts revaluation gains resulting from unexpected relative price movements should be recognised in the profit and loss account.
+A separate STRL is not required for the current cost element of the regulatory accounts.
 These are the principles, expressed in real terms to deal with general inflation, which are required to deal with unexpected relative price movements in these rules. - 1.8.8 The CC methodology for estimating net asset values is illustrated in the Guidance Notes to SSAP 16 and the Handbook.
 This is derived from attempts to measure profit after operating capability maintenance, and does not distinguish between expected and unexpected price movements in the use of specific indices.
 One consequence is that if all the real change in net assets values so estimated is immediately put to the profit and loss account, the estimate of real profit can be unstable.
 Although this only affects the timing of the recognition of real profit, this is a significant reason why these rules require the use of RPI in annual asset revaluation, focusing specific price changes on the strategic reviews at which the latest investment plan information can be taken into account.
-At these reviews special consideration can be given to how far net book values need changing (i.e. in theory, depreciation profiles changed) and the appropriate treatment in the regulatory accounts.

-- 1.8.9 FRS15 allows, but does not require, entities to carry their fixed assets at revalued amounts.
+At these reviews special consideration can be given to how far net book values need changing (i.e. in theory, depreciation profiles changed) and the appropriate treatment in the regulatory accounts. - 1.8.9 FRS15 allows, but does not require, entities to carry their fixed assets at revalued amounts.
 If the valuation route is chosen it should be applied consistently to all fixed assets of the same class.
 The revaluations need to be regularly updated.
 This means full valuation at least once every five years with a less detailed interim valuation in the third year and in other years if there is evidence that the value has changed significantly or, valuations can be carried out on a rolling basis over a five-year cycle with an interim valuation on the remaining assets in the class where there has been indication of a material change in value. - 1.8.10 For the purposes of the regulatory accounts, the asset revaluation using RPI should be carried out on an annual basis.
 Revaluations arising from specific price changes should be carried out once every four years to coincide with the production of the investment plan.
-In order to ensure consistency across the industry companies will be notified in advance by WICS letter which year of each four-year period this revaluation should be incorporated into the regulatory accounts.
+Scottish Water will be notified in advance by WICS letter which year of each four-year period this revaluation should be incorporated into the regulatory accounts.